 Each family should be aware that service is at the heart of Trinity Catholic School.
-With this in mind, each family is required to give a minimum of 25 hours of service hours per year to the school community.
+With this in mind, and acknowledging the obstacles of the COVID-19 Virus, each family is required to give a minimum of 10 hours of service hours per year to the school community.
 This commitment will be made by contract at the time of registration for the fall semester.

-During each school year, each family is expected to donate service hours to be completed during the school year or, in lieu of these service hours, to contribute a minimum of \$375 to the school.
+During each school year, each family is expected to donate service hours to be completed during the school year or, in lieu of these service hours, to contribute a minimum of \$150 to the school.
 Service hours are preferred over money given to the school.

 The cost of educating each child is significantly more than the tuition that is charged.
 Therefore, every family will be expected to honor this commitment.
 Service hours may be secured in many ways-by donation of time, talent, and goods.
 The essence of parent participation is a cheerful giver who shares his/her talents, time, and treasures with the Trinity Catholic School family.
-The requirement for each family is 25 hours for families with students in grades pre-kindergarten through eighth grade and 121⁄2 hours for families with only half-day or part-time students.
+The requirement for each family is 10 hours for families with students in Grades Pre-kindergarten through Eighth Grade.

-Parents of 8th grade students will receive 13 hours of credit toward their 25-hour service requirement upon payment of graduation fees.
+Parents of 8th Grade students will receive 3 hours of credit toward their 10-hour service requirement upon payment of graduation fees.

-Service hours are to be completed by March 1st of each school year.
-Those families who have not met their 25-hour commitment and have not been excused will be billed through FACTS at \$15 per hour not completed.
+Service hours are to be completed by April 15th of each school year.
+Those families who have not met their 10-hour commitment and have not been excused will be billed through FACTS at \$15 per hour not completed.
 Any hours completed after March 1st can be applied to the following school year.
 You must turn in a Service Hours Reporting Form in order to get credit for hours worked.